langdayu/FFT-OT/README.md

 # FFT-OT
-there are open codes for FFT-OT methods , with matlab supported.
+There are open codes for FFT-OT methods , with matlab supported.
+@2021 Langdayu copy right reserved.